-PhD students are supervised by at least two experienced researchers, a full professor who acts as promotor and one daily supervisor often an assistant or associate professor who can also act as co-promotor.
-PhD students are embedded in the programme group where their research is conducted and fully participate in the research activities and lab meetings of the supervisors’ research lines.
+PhD candidates are supervised by at least two experienced researchers, a full professor who acts as promotor and one daily supervisor often an assistant or associate professor who can also act as co-promotor.
+PhD candidates are embedded in the programme group where their research is conducted and fully participate in the research activities and lab meetings of the supervisors’ research lines.

 All PhD candidates are asked to complete a report that contains information about their research project (description), a publication plan and table of content of their thesis, and an education programme form.
-This form is discussed during the annual performance interviews.
-If the information gives reason for concerns about the progress of the project, the research director contacts candidate and supervisors to resolve stagnation or problems.
+This form is updated every year.
+If the information gives reason for concerns about the progress of the project, the research director contacts the candidate and supervisors to resolve stagnation or problems.
 PhD candidates are also encouraged to contact the research director themselves, should they experience any problems or stagnation.

-At the start of a PhD project, PhD students hand in a description of the project and planning (PhD monitoring form), and draw up a training plan, which specifies (a) the general skills the PhD student needs to further develop; (b) the national research school of which the PhD student will become a member; (c) courses, conferences or workshops that the student will attend; (d) the size of the PhD training programme (in EC).
+At the start of a PhD project, PhD candidates hand in a description of the project and planning (PhD monitoring form), and draw up a training plan, which specifies (a) the general skills the PhD candidate needs to further develop; (b) the national research school of which the PhD candidate will become a member; (c) courses, conferences or workshops that he or she will attend; (d) the size of the PhD training programme (in EC).
 The education and supervision plan must be approved by the Graduate Studies Committee and the national research school.

-In subsequent years PhD students and supervisors are required to have annual performance interviews and also fill out progress reports, which are discussed in meetings in which the PhD student and the supervisors are present.
+In subsequent years PhD candidates and supervisors are required to have annual performance interviews and also fill out progress reports, which are discussed in meetings in which the PhD candidate and the supervisors are present.
 The content of the annual performance interviews is confidential and archived by Human Resources.

-Around the time of the interview (to minimize administrative load) PhD students are approached by the secretary of RICDE to update the PhD monitoring form that reports on the progress and further planning of the project.
+Every year the PhD candidates are approached by the secretary of RICDE to update the PhD monitoring form that reports on the progress and further planning of the project.
 The report is appraised by the director of RICDE and archived.
-If necessary the director can contact the PhD student and or the supervisor to discuss and solve possible problems with the project.
+If necessary the director can contact the PhD candidate and or the supervisor to discuss and solve possible problems with the project.
 The form is updated every year.